 Whether you watch TV without cable or not, you may have run into the problem where your TV provider claims to have ESPN3 in their channel lineup, but it’s nowhere to be found in the channel guide.
-If this happened to you, don’t worry.
-This article is going to explain how you can watch ESPN3.
+That’s because ESPN3 is actually watched through the ESPN app when you have a service that carries ESPN like Sling TV’s Orange Plan, Vidgo, Hulu Live TV, DIRECTV STREAM, YouTube TV, or fuboTV.
+Read on to learn how you can stream content on ESPN3.

 Watching ESPN3 When It’s Not in The Channel Guide

 Most live TV streaming services that carry ESPN3 and even some cable and satellite TV providers may not have ESPN3 in their guide.
 If you’re in that situation, you will likely have to watch ESPN3 using the ESPN app.
 Even if your TV provider doesn’t advertise ESPN3 in their lineup, you still may want to try this.
 For example, YouTube TV is one way you can watch ESPN without cable, but they don’t show ESPN3 as a part of their channel lineup.
 I was still able to watch ESPN3 with my YouTube TV account (and other streaming services) using the ESPN app.

 To watch ESPN3 through the ESPN app, you first need to download the app to a streaming device that supports the ESPN app.
 Currently, the ESPN app supports the following devices: